miguelgz95/contacts-app/README.md

 ## Description 📋

 _Front-end project using Random User Generator API.
-You can visualize, view the detail of each contact, create new one, edit, and save it to favorites._
+You can visualize, view the detail of each contact, create new one, edit, delete, and save it to favorites._

 ### To launch Contacts App 🚀